Fredrik Olaus Nilsson: Pardon and return to Sweden

 Nilsson returned to Sweden in 1860, at which point he was pardoned.
 This allowed him to continue preaching; however, not in the state church.
 The same year, the first Dissenter Act was enacted, allowing nonconformists to leave the Church of Sweden.
 In 1861, Captain Schröder also returned to Sweden and built Gothenburg's first Baptist church at his own expense.
 Nilsson became its first pastor.
 After the church's opening, Schröder was fined after the two were summoned by Bishop Gustaf Daniel Björck to appear at the police court.
 Nilsson remained the church's pastor until 1868, when he returned to the United States.

 Later life in the United States and beliefs

 In 1869, the Nilsson family settled in Houston, Minnesota and joined the Swedish Baptist church there.
 Nilsson served on and off as the church's pastor, although with some tension.
 He once referred to the congregation as "ignorant and narrow-minded".
 He remained pastor until 1876, when 13 members left the church in protest of his theological development.
 His writings, inspired by transcendentalist Theodore Parker, had, among other things, questioned the doctrine of the Trinity.
 Nilsson would then found the Swedish Free Religious Society.

-Nilsson died 21 or 24 October 1881 in Sheldon, Minnesota.
+Nilsson died on 21 or 24 October 1881 in Sheldon, Minnesota.
 He is buried in Swede Bottom Cemetery in Houston County, Minnesota.